 In those days, from my experience, it was possible for the general public to sing with the local University Chorus if a chorister qualified and passed the audition requirements.
 Such a choral ensemble is known as a “town and gown” Chorus, meaning town’s people and university students.
 I think that was also true at that time at the University of Virginia’s School of Music with their choral ensemble called The University Singers, and the same was true at the University of Maryland.
 At Maryland, non-students had to pay a nominal fee to sing with The Maryland Chorus.
 But in hindsight, I get the impression that the University of Maryland was possibly never quite pleased that the University Chorus was not a student-only Chorus and perhaps that’s why they wanted to end them since Dr Traver was no longer there.
 Even from their founding, they were not an entirely student-based Chorus.
 They were started when the National Symphony Orchestra asked Dr Traver at the University of Maryland’s School of Music to form a Chorus for a performance of Beethoven’s Symphony No. 9 (“Choral”).
 He did — and the Chorus was comprised of students from the UMD School of Music and auditioned choristers from the community, rehearsing in the School of Music — and their performance achieved so much critical acclaim that they decided to stay together.
 Good idea.
 They became known as the University of Maryland Chorus and over the years performed with many of the world’s finest orchestras and in major concert halls (Kennedy Center Concert Hall, London’s Royal Albert Hall, New York’s Carnegie Hall and so forth).
 When they were “retired,” they were down to about 90 voices from what I read.
 The Chorus that I knew and loved when they were at their height — when one got the impression they were almost the Official Chorus of the National Symphony Orchestra especially under conductor Antal Doráti — had roughly 140-150 voices, so they had lost a lot of choristers over the years.
 Was this because the Chorus did not have the same appeal to choristers because they were not performing with the National Symphony Orchestra and guest international orchestra as often as they once did?
 Or, did the new Director of Choral Activities deliberately want the University Chorus to be smaller?
 I don’t know.
 Or was this reduction in their size part of the classical musical arts dying?
 If that were not the case, weren’t there enough qualified choristers in the School of Music — which is an excellent music school (and an all-Steinway school) — to meet the requirements of the University Chorus to keep it up to size of 140-150 voices?

 I do know that many people on the UMD campus were not pleased with the decision by the University to disband their University Chorus.
 Ending your University Chorus does seem weird, doesn’t it?
 I haven’t heard of any other universities ending/”retiring” their University Chorus.
 Just the idea of that seems loco.
-Well there was one (although not a University but rather a Conservatory of Music): Decades ago, the New England Conservatory Chorus was “retired”/disband by the NEC and they performed regularly and recorded with the Boston Symphony Orchestra in Symphony Hall across the street.
+Well there was one (although not a University but rather a Conservatory of Music): Decades ago, the New England Conservatory Chorus was “retired”/disband by the NEC and they had performed regularly and recorded with the Boston Symphony Orchestra in Symphony Hall across the street.
 This was before the Tanglewood Festival Chorus (TFC) became the “Official Chorus of the Boston Symphony Orchestra.”
 The TFC is not one of my favourite Orchestra Choruses in main part because of their fluttery/wobbling vibrato soprano section.
 Sopranos: Could you possibly “get a grip” on that annoying fluttery-vibrato you have? jesus!…You’re not an Opera Chorus, you’re a Symphonic/Orchestra Chorus.
 There’s a difference; that’s why they have two different names.
 John Oliver thinks that fluttery-wobbling vibrato you have sounds good, does he?
 Maybe his ears are beginning to fail him.
 In their early days, I liked the Tanglewood Festival Chorus very much.
 They were one of my favourite Choruses, but not now.
 And when they perform, they look like a motionless bank of zombies regurgitating on cue what’s been drilled into them.
 That’s because John Oliver, the Chorus Director, has this ridiculous requirement that they perform without their vocal scores, even though everyone else on stage has their scores!
 What exactly are they trying to prove with that and is this intended to impress someone?
 I’ve heard his reasoning for this but I find it rather ludicrous.
 I much prefer to see a Chorus use their scores.
 Well really, I feel that way about all musicians, especially pianists.
 Using the score, makes musicians look more involved in their performance.
 It shows that they’re reading music and interpreting the markings in the score.

 But back to UMD, upon the retirement of The Maryland Chorus, the University of Maryland Concert Choir (an all-student based Chorus) replaced the UMD Chorus as the Symphonic Chorus on campus.
 They have performed with the National Symphony Orchestra in the Kennedy Center Concert Hall as well as with the Baltimore Symphony Orchestra on occasion (Britten’s War Requiem was one of their performances).
 But the UMD Concert Choir (I’ve not heard them) has not performed nearly as frequently with the NSO as the University of Maryland Chorus did, particularly during the Antal Doráti years.
 After Doráti left and Rostropovich took over, the UMD Chorus had fewer engagements with the NSO from what I noticed, which was disappointing.
 I sensed that Rostropovich preferred the Choral Arts Society of Washington.
 If I’m not mistaken, I think the Choral Arts Society was the first Orchestra Chorus Rostropovich worked with after arriving there.
 I also think that the first Chorus that a new conductor works with becomes his/her favourite/preferred choice.